weisJ/darklaf/README.md

 When building on macOS you need to have XCode (or the command line tools) installed to build the native extension.

+If you want to build for platforms different from your machine the necessary binaries are automatically downloaded.
+For this you have to specify a valid GithubAccessToken using `githubAccessToken` property in your local `gradle.properties` file.
+The access token only needs to have the permission to read repositories.

-If you want to build for platforms different from your machine you can download the respective native libraries from the latest successful run of the [Build Native Libraries Action](https://github.com/weisJ/darklaf/actions?query=workflow%3A%22Build+Native+Libraries%22+branch%3Amaster) and place it in the corresponding `<variant>/libraries` folder.
+You can also manually download the respective native libraries from the latest successful run of the [Build Native Libraries Action](https://github.com/weisJ/darklaf/actions?query=workflow%3A%22Build+Native+Libraries%22+branch%3Amaster) and place it in the corresponding `<variant>/libraries` folder.
-Further details can be found in the respective `library.md` file.
-The libraries are then automatically included in the jar when building the project.
-When building the project there will be a message for every library that needs to be manually included.
+This is necessary if you don't have the appropriate toolchain installed, but you machine is a binary target.

 **Note**: You can still build the project without the libraries, but then custom decorations won't be supported.